Turbo kenwilliamsi

 Turbo kenwilliamsi, common name the beautiful turban, is a species of sea snail, a marine gastropod mollusk in the family Turbinidae, the turban snails.

 Description

 The length of the shell varies between 40 mm and 80 mm.

+The shell is characterized by black spots spiraling around the shell.
+The shell is swollen with cream ridges.
+It is found at a depth of 0-12 meters.

 Distribution

 This marine species occurs off Western Australia to North Australia.